Tyrrrz/Tyrrrz.me/data/blog/wpf-frontend-using-ammyui/index.md

 ### Inline binding converters

-This is easily my most favorite feature, something that lets you forget about `BoolToVisibilityConverter`, `InvertBoolToVisibilityConverter` and the likes.
+This is easily my most favorite feature, as it lets you entirely forget about `BoolToVisibilityConverter`, `InvertBoolToVisibilityConverter`, and other similar boilerplate classes.

-In Ammy you can specify a converter right inside your binding declaration:
+In AmmyUI you can specify a converter right inside your binding declaration:

 ```javascript
 TextBlock {